obiba/amber-doc/studio-user-guide/cookbook/case-reports/extract-records.rst

 When the list of records is filtered, only the filtered records are downloaded.
 The list of records can be filtered by:

+* Case report form, by select the case report form in the select box,
 * Form, by selecting the form in the select box,
+* Capture time range, by entering From and/or To dates,
 * Patient ID, by entering a string to match in the open text box.

 Step 2 - Select the download format